kapishverma/IMDb_Clone/README.md

     initialising();  // home page
 }
 ```
-* here just if-else condition to check wether it is a Home_page or Movie_page.
+* here just if-else condition to check whether it is a Home_page or Movie_page.